ws-research/red-team-tools-for-azure/README.md

 ## 🚀 Features

-Red-Team-Tools-For-Azure automates the reconnaissance phase of Azure penetration tests, allowing you to quickly identify and extract critical data from an engaged tenant.
+Red-Team-Tools-For-Azure automates the reconnaissance phase of Azure penetration tests, allowing you to quickly identify and extract sensitive and critical data from an engaged tenant.

 *   **📊 Tenant Information Gathering:** Quickly retrieve tenant details, domains, and organization information.
 *   **📧 Outlook/Exchange Online Enumeration:** Access mailbox metadata, message lists, and calendar information (subject to permissions).